silentorb/marloth-story/books/fairytale/part6.md

 interested in the princess simply to destroy that book?"

 "No. I have a million things I want to do with her.
-But I can't do any of those if Edward messes everything up, now can I?"
+But I can't do any of those if Edward ruins everything, now can I?"

 Adelle was racing down the zigzagging staircase when the wall beside her exploded, showering her with bits of marble.
-She glanced up to see the toys cascading down the staircase after her and Deadwick above them, lowering his massive firearm and pulling out a second, smaller pistol from his belt.
+She glanced up to see toys cascading down the staircase after her and Deadwick above them, lowering his massive firearm and pulling out a second, smaller pistol from his belt.